Halsey Street (Newark): Lincoln Park area

 Halsey stops for two blocks, the street grid having been broken during a period of urban renewal along Nevada Street.
 It then continues into the Lincoln Park neighborhood, former home of the radio station WNSW and of the art gallery City Without Walls.
 This stretch of the street is more residential.
 Since the new millennium, many new multi-family apartment buildings have been constructed, including a project built using shipping containers and other housing developments that are "fully affordable".
 New two-family homes have been built on adjacent streets.
 Plans have been announced for the development of the Facade, an outdoor performance space, on the grounds of the South Park Calvary United Presbyterian Church.
 At its southern end is the Catedral Evangelica Reformada.

 An alleyway that sits in the middle of Lincoln Park’s “Little Five Points” (a convergence of Lincoln Park Place, Crawford Street, South Halsey Street, Bleeker Street, and Washington Street) was converted in 2021 to an open-air art area.

 Additional information

 In June 2020, a stretch of the street was painted with All Black Lives Matter.

 In the fall of 2023, the city launched the Newark Retail Reactivation Initiative.
 To stimulate rental of empty storefronts the program makes monetary grants to qualifying businesses along Halsey Street corridor within the zone bordered by Broad Street to the east, Washington Street to the west, Washington Place to the north and William Street to the south.

+On October 28, 2023, a portion of Halsey Street that intersects Academy Street was renamed Sakia Gunn Way, in honor of Sakia Gunn, a 15-year old lesbian whose murder in 2003 led to increased visibility of Newark's LGBTQ+ community and spurred the creation of various community organizations.